Multiscale matrix pencils for separable reconstruction problems: Abstract

 \section{Abstract}

-We introduce the paradigm of dilation and translation for use in the spectral analysis of complex-valued univariate or multivariate data.
-The new procedure stems from a search on how to solve ambiguity problems in this analysis, such as aliasing because of too coarsely sampled data (see \cite{Cu.Le:how:20}), or collisions in projected data (see \cite{Cu.Le:mul:18}), which may be solved by a translation of the sampling locations.

-In Section 2 both dilation and translation are first presented for the classical one-dimensional exponential analysis.
-In the subsequent Sections 3--7 the paradigm is extended to more functions, among which the trigonometric functions cosine, sine, the hyperbolic cosine and sine functions, the Chebyshev and spread polynomials, the sinc, gamma and Gaussian function, and several multivariate versions of all of the above.
+{ The nonlinear inverse problem of exponential data fitting is separable since the fitting function is a linear combination of parameterized exponential functions, thus allowing to solve for the linear coefficients separately from the nonlinear parameters.
+The matrix pencil method, which reformulates the problem statement into a generalized eigenvalue problem for the nonlinear parameters and a structured linear system for the linear parameters, is generally considered as the more stable method to solve the problem computationally.
+In Section 2 the matrix pencil associated with the classical complex exponential fitting or sparse interpolation problem is summarized and the concepts of dilation and translation are introduced to obtain matrix pencils at different scales.

+Exponential analysis was earlier generalized to the use of several polynomial basis functions and some operator eigenfunctions.
+However, in most generalizations a computational scheme in terms of an eigenvalue problem is lacking.
+In the subsequent Sections 3--6 the matrix pencil formulation, including the dilation and translation paradigm, is generalized to more functions.
+Each of these periodic, polynomial or special function classes needs a tailored approach, where optimal use is made of the properties of the parameterized elementary or special function used in the sparse interpolation problem under consideration.

-Each of these function classes needs a tailored approach, making optimal use of the properties of the base function used in the considered sparse interpolation problem.
-With each of the extensions a structured linear matrix pencil is associated, immediately leading to a computational scheme for the spectral analysis, involving a generalized eigenvalue problem and several structured linear systems.
+With each generalization a structured linear matrix pencil is associated, immediately leading to a computational scheme for the nonlinear and linear parameters, respectively from a generalized eigenvalue problem and one or more structured linear systems.

-In Section 8 we illustrate the new methods in several examples: fixed width Gaussian distribution fitting, sparse cardinal sine or sinc interpolation, and lacunary or supersparse Chebyshev polynomial interpolation.\\